GreninjaBoy23D/Capstone-Respiretory/docs/scoping-decision.md

 ## 7. Rejected candidates

-**Rejected: Aaron Xiong.** <Which gate it failed, with the number or the quote that killed it, and the condition for revisiting — or "closed, not deferred".>
+**Rejected: Aaron Xiong.** Gate is now closed, and BUILT is a fail.

+**Rejected: .** Gate is now closed, in favor of the chosen candidate.

 ## 8. Hour budget, reconciled